remote-no-code/FPGA-IP-DEVELOPMENT/ip/timer_ip/docs/integration_guide.md

     32'b0;
 ```

-This ensures CPU reads from the correct peripheral.
+This ensures the CPU reads data from the correct peripheral.

 ---

-## 7. LED Connection Example
+## 7. Example Hardware Usage

-The Timer IP generates a `timeout` pulse that can drive hardware logic.
+The Timer IP asserts the `timeout` signal when the countdown expires.
+This signal can be used to drive hardware logic.

 ### Example: LED Toggle Logic